Ford Taurus (sixth generation): Release

-The 2010 Ford Taurus was unveiled at the 2009 North American International Auto Show at Cobo Hall.
-In May 2009, the new Taurus debuted at three dealers in the Buffalo, Tampa, and Houston, respectively, to be put on display and to build anticipation for the release.
-The first dealer, West Herr Ford in Hamburg, New York, was chosen due to the successful unveiling of the redesigned Ford F-150 earlier that year.
+The 2010 Ford Taurus was presented at the 2009 North American International Auto Show at Cobo Hall.
+In May 2009, Ford presented the new Taurus at three dealers in the Buffalo, Tampa, and Houston, to be displayed and build anticipation.

-The 2009 Taurus's counterparts, the Ford Taurus X and the Mercury Sable, ceased production in spring 2009 at Ford's Chicago Assembly Plant.
-The sixth-generation Taurus' production started on June 15, 2009, for the 2010 model year.
-Unlike previous generations of the Taurus, the sixth-generation Taurus would not have a Sable counterpart since the Mercury brand was in the process of being phased out by the end of 2010.
-For the first time since 2002, Lincoln dealers sold a Taurus-based sedan, the Lincoln MKS, introduced as a 2009 model.
+Production of the 2009 Taurus's counterparts, the Ford Taurus X and the Mercury Sable, ended production in spring 2009 at Ford's Chicago Assembly Plant.
+The sixth-generation Taurus' production started on June 15, 2009, for model year 2010.
+Unlike previous Taurus generations, the sixth-generation Taurus nolonger had a Sable counterpart, as Ford would sunset the Mercury brand by the end of 2010.
+Lincoln in turn, began marketing a Taurus derivative, the MY 20099 Lincoln MKS.